lampadovnikita/GoPractice/Chapter2/GCMeasures/README.md

 And the difference in time is quite significant. moreover, it is not so much the accuracy and nature of the measurements that is important here, but the difference in time.

-## approximate measurements of time
+## Approximate measurements of time

 | Programm   | Time, seconds |
 | -----------|:-------------:|